forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-browser.md

 You can retrieve a component to your local project by clicking the retrieve button **(7)** next to the component name.
 Currently, the component is retrieved into your default package directory, which is defined in the [sfdx-project.json](../getting-started/first-project#the-sfdx-projectjson-file) file.

-You may also retrieve multiple components at a time by clicking the retrieve button next to a metadata type.
-This will fetch all of the components in the default org for that particular type.
-If any components will be overwritten by the operation, a prompt will appear allowing you to choose how to handle each component.
+You can also retrieve multiple components from the default org by clicking the retrieve button next to the metadata type.
+If retrieving a component overwrites it, you'll be prompted to select how to proceed.

 ![Overwrite components](../../images/overwrite-prompt.png)